ycpcs/cs481-fall2018-102-RT/index.md

 ---
 layout: default
-course_number: CS481
+course_number: CS481-102-RT
 title: Senior Software Project I
 ---

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-## CS481: Senior Software Project I
+## CS481-102: Senior Software Project I <br> YCAS Radio Telescope Project

 ## Fall 2018

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-This is the website for CS 481 (Senior Software Project I), Fall 2018 at at [York College of Pennsylvania](http://www.ycp.edu).
+This is the website for CS 481-102 (Senior Software Project I), Fall 2018 for the YCAS Radio Telescope Project at [York College of Pennsylvania](http://www.ycp.edu) .
 All information related to the course will be posted here.

 ## Links